aryan-sharma123/finance_yield_predicition/README.md

 to use colab notebook
 1. sign in
-2. upload all the 3 csv files into folder ( sample data ) of colab
+2. run all the cells ( gdown library have been used , it will download csv files )
-3. run the cells
+3. if some issue is there , download the file from github , upload it to colab and run.

+FOR RESULTS
+DIRECTLY SEE THE UPLOADED .IPYNB FILE